andradedpg/gh-info/application/README.md

 $ node ./dist/index.js -h
 ```

-> Fecth user by username (If the user not exists locally on database, GH Api will be requested)
+> Fecth user by username
+>> If the user not exists locally on database, GH Api will be requested
+>> for user and repositories
 ```
 $ node ./dist/index.js --username example
 ```